Airy59/OntoJSON/transformation_rules.md

 16. **OWL Disjoint Classes to JSON Schema Validation** (Rule ID: `disjoint_classes`)
     - `owl:disjointWith` relationships are enforced through validation rules
+    - Disjoint subclasses of a common parent are represented using `oneOf` constraints
+    - The inheritance hierarchy is preserved alongside disjoint constraints
     - Custom validators may be required for full enforcement

 ### Structural Transformations